woocommerce/woocommerce/docs/product-editor-development/how-to-guides/custom-field-tutorial.md

 We can add it to the product form by hooking into the `woocommerce_layout_template_after_instantiation` action ( see [block addition and removal](https://github.com/woocommerce/woocommerce/blob/trunk/docs/product-editor-development/block-template-lifecycle.md#block-addition-and-removal) ).

-What I did was the following ( see [here](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce/src/Admin/Features/ProductBlockEditor/ProductTemplates/README.md#usage) for more related functions ):
+What we did was the following ( see [here](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce/src/Admin/Features/ProductBlockEditor/ProductTemplates/README.md#usage) for more related functions ):

 -   Get a group by the `general` id, this is the General tab.
 -   Create a new section on the general tab called `Tutorial Section`